 - Most of the solutions following this principle propose that the home network provides the localized service information to UE via SoR procedure in combination with the principle that the localized service information is constructed based on a priority list for (hosting) network selection as described in clause 7.4.2.

 - Some solutions assumed that the SoR-AF within the home network should be involved as the data source and the mechanism regarding how SoR-AF obtains such data should be out of 3GPP scope.
+Some solutions (Sol #14, #43) assumed the data source for SoR procedure is obtained from other NFs than SoR-AF.

+NOTE 1: In the current specifications, SoR-AF is the only entity that creates the SoR message in case there is a need to dynamically change the content of the SoR information.

 - Since SoR procedure is mainly used for network discovery and selection, it is not suitable to be extended to provision UE with data more than required for the UE's actual network discovery and selection.

+NOTE 2: The current specifications provide the means for the serving network to provision the UE with information relevant for the serving network once the UE has registered to the hosting network e.g. network slicing information.

 - Sol #24 proposes another variant for UE to fetch the information from home network, that is via home network UDR and new UE policy.
 UE policy has the potential to include necessary data of the localized service, and possibility to be extended in the future.
 The new UE policy can be delivered to UE by PCF in home network, or PCF in serving network using N24.